tedchain/tedchain-technology/README.md

         bytes metadata = 3;
     }

 * ``namespace``: The namespace under which the records live.
-Generally, each instance of Openchain has its own namespace.
+Generally, each instance of Tedchain has its own namespace.
 * ``records``: A set of records to be modified atomically by this mutation.
 Each record is identified by its key.
 The version of each record in the mutation has to match the versions at the current time.
 If any version mismatches, then the entire mutation fails to apply.
 Records with an unspecified value don't cause updates, but their versions still have to match for the mutation to succeed.
 * ``metadata``: Arbitrary metadata to be stored in the mutation.